d-kleine/Reinforcement-Learning/Project3_Collaboration-competition/Report.md

 ## MADDPG
 The position and velocity of the ball and racket define the state space of the enviroment, consisting of 8 variables.
 The racket's move and jumping are the possible actions.
-The task is episodic, and in order to solve the environment, the two competing agents must get an average score of +0.5 (over 100 consecutive episodes).
+The task is episodic, and in order to solve the environment, the two competing agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Then the environment will be considered as solved.

 This project uses an off-policy method called *Multi Agent Deep Deterministic Policy Gradient* (MADDPG) which is based Deep Deterministic Policy Gradient (DDPG).
 It uses *off-policy* data and the Bellman equation to learn the Q-function to learn the policy.